ET-CS/2TE/README.md

 ## How to use

-run server using: go run main.go and browse http://127.0.0.1:8080 to see result. if you don't have golang install you can run the supplied main binary instead
+run server using: go run main.go and browse http://127.0.0.1:8080 to see result. if you don't have golang installed you can run the supplied main binary instead

 ## Edit HTML/CSS/JS